divonlan/genozip/docs/coverage.rst

   *Contigs that are chromosomes* are contigs with a name of up to 5 characters.
 For example ``chr22`` is, but ``chr22_KI270731v1_random`` is not.

-  *Number-of-bases* and *Number-of-reads* excludes unmapped reads, and in SAM/BAM also excludes reads with a FLAG indicating Duplicate, Secondary and Failed Filters.
+  *Number-of-bases* and *Number-of-reads* excludes unmapped reads, and in SAM/BAM also excludes reads with a FLAG indicating Unmapped, Duplicate, Secondary and Failed Filters.
 These are reported separately.

+  *Unmapped* reads (e.g. with FLAG 0x4) are counted as "Unmapped" and not as reads of a contig, even if their RNAME contains a value.

 **Output**